 This programme is stopping because rubella is now very uncommon due to the success of the MMR vaccination programme.
 Find out more about why women in England are no longer screened for rubella susceptibility

-It is important that we maintain the high level of immunisation in England.
+It is important that we maintain the high level of immunisation.
 It is possible to have the MMR vaccination at any age, so if you suspect that you, or your children, are not up-to-date with your MMR, contact your GP.

 Women in Northern Ireland are still screened for rubella susceptibility.
 It was felt that immunisation levels were not quite as high as the rest of the UK.
 This is being kept under review.

 Want to talk?
 We’re here as often as you need us.

 Our helpline is answered by trained staff.